sudoNass/ROS-on-Ubuntu-VirtualBox/README.md

-Write your name or your computer's name, for username you can change it as you like and set a password and make sure you remember it because it's going to ask for it before you download something
+Write your name or your computer's name, for username you can change it as you like and set a password and make sure you remember it because you are going to use it a lot as a permission key on Ubuntu.

 <img width="1023" alt="image" src="https://user-images.githubusercontent.com/107954336/176781473-213ccafe-13cf-456e-95a1-380334680908.png">

-now after the restart we almost done and we got this desktop but it's a small box, we are going to write a few commands so it fit in the screen like a normal desktop, open the menu and search for "Terminal" from here
+now after the restart we are almost done and we got this desktop but it's a small box, we are going to write a few commands so it fit in the screen like a normal desktop, open the menu and search for "Terminal" from here

 <img width="710" alt="image" src="https://user-images.githubusercontent.com/107954336/176782174-cb307dfe-efbc-488a-b766-4a93fad7da15.png">